 - Saving time.
 By following a routine, you free up valuable time that would otherwise be spent catching up.
 That leaves more time for you to do what makes you happy.

-How to Create a Daily Routine
+How to Get into a Healthy Daily Routine

 - Record what you do on a typical day.
 Write it down.
 At the end of the day you’ll have a list showing exactly what you did that day.
 This may take a few days to accomplish as some days are less common than others.